v_5 for the calculation of e Relic density (freeze-out and freeze-in) Direct detection rates Indirect detection rates

 Version 5.0 allows to compute the relic density of feebly interacting dark matter candidates via the freeze-in mechanism.

 The package includes the minimal supersymmetric standard model (MSSM),

 the MSSM with complex phases (CPVMSSM), the little Higgs

 a inert doublet model with a Z3 discrete symmetry (Z3IDM),

-a model with inert doublet and singlet with a Z4 symmetry (Z4IDSM),
+a model with inert doublet and singlet with a Z4 symmetry (Z4IDSM), a model with two scalar singlets and a Z5 symmetry (Z5M),

 a model with a Z' portal and a fermion DM (ZpPortal),